Degree conferred: Associate in Applied Science - 78 Credits

 Admission is selective and competitive.
 All required documents must be submitted to the Dental Hygiene Program office on or before February 15th to be reviewed for admission for the fall semester.
 The Dental Hygiene Program holds information sessions that cover prerequisites and other important admission information.
 Attendance of a session is required to receive an application packet for the program.
-For details on scheduling to attend an information session, call the Dental Hygiene Program office at (815) 921-3235.
+Schedule a time to attend an information session.

-The following courses or equivalencies must be completed before
+If accepted into the program, the following courses or equivalencies must be completed before starting this program:

 |BIO-281||Anatomy and Physiology I||(4)|